Didgy74/Texas/README.md

 Texas does not yet support interlaced PNG images.
 Support for sRGB colorspace is still pretty bad for PNGs.

 The KTX support can load all mipmaps and all array-layers of a texture.
-It can also extract the color-space information (linear or sRGB).
+It can also extract the color-space information (currently very limited).
 Currently tested KTX formats:
  - R 8-bit
  - RGB 8-bit